In Which I Experience the Worst Pain of My Life

 5) Knowing People

 This is a useful factor, but it doesn’t outweigh the others.
-Generally, even if your Person On The Inside makes a recommendation, at a big company, five or six people are going to have to sign off on the decision, and that decision is part of their job performance.
+Generally, even if your Person On the Inside makes a recommendation, at a big company, five or six people are going to have to sign off on the decision, and that decision is part of their job performance.
 At smaller companies, it works better.
 All that said, big companies have big Rolodexes, and it is sometimes nice to have your resume go to the top of the pile if the pile is 100 people thick.
 It helps to have the people in the hiring meeting be able to say “Oh, I know who that person is, they’re not a serial killer.”

 Often, if you have no contacts to start with, meeting company representatives at conventions and such is how you get yourself visible.
 Don’t be a creep, bond over your shared love of video games at the booth, and don’t step on the gas too hard.